 Opponents argue that the Project could harm local water quality.
-The Board disagrees and finds that water quality will be protected due to the extensive local, state, and federal regulations protecting water quality and with which Applicant's will comply.
+The Board disagrees and finds that water quality will be protected due to the extensive local, state, and federal regulations protecting water quality and with which the Applicant will comply.
 The County's Riparian Corridor Overlay Zone and Wetland Overlay Zone (CCZO 1170 and 1180) protect water quality by carefully assessing proposed development based upon its proximity to rivers, streams, lake, and significant wetlands, as outlined in CCZO 1170 and 1180.
-As discussed in Sections IV.B.1 and 2, the Facility is not within the Riparian Corridor Overlay and the wetlands are not significant so the Facility is also not within the Wetland Overlay.
-By determining that the Facility is not within either of these overlays, the Board acted to protect water quality by analyzing and applying, where applicable, its regulations.
+As discussed in Sections IV.F.1 and 2, above, the rail branchline is subject to the Riparian Corridor Boundary, but is a permitted development within the Riparian Corridor Boundary because the rail branchline is a water-related use.
+And, the wetlands affected by the rail branchline are not significant so the rail branchline is not within the Wetland Overlay.
+By determining that the rail branchline is within the Riparian

+Corridor Boundary but a permitted use and not prohibited by the Wetland Overlay, the Board acted to protect water quality by analyzing and applying, where applicable, its regulations.

 The County also regulates water quality under its Stormwater and Erosion Control Ordinance.
-The Board finds Applicant's must comply with the County Stormwater and Erosion Control Ordinance, which requires submitting and obtaining approval of an erosion control plan.
-As discussed above, there is substantial evidence in the record demonstrating that the Facility will meet the County's requirements.
-Applicant's submitted a Post-Construction Stormwater Management Plan that demonstrates how the Project will satisfy the SLOPES V regulations administered by the USACE and the National Marine Fisheries Service, Oregon's 1200-Z industrial stormwater discharge permit, and the Columbia County Stormwater and Erosion Control Ordinance (2001).
-Applicant will also treat oily water via a sewer basin that connects to the existing wastewater system at Port Westward and will be wholly directed away from surrounding farmlands.
+The Board finds the Applicant must comply with the County Stormwater and Erosion Control Ordinance, which requires submitting and obtaining approval of an erosion control plan.
+As discussed above, the evidence in the record demonstrates the rail branchline will meet the County's requirements.
+At the renewable diesel facility, the Applicant will also treat oily water via a sewer basin that connects to the existing wastewater system at Port Westward and will be wholly directed away from surrounding farmlands.

-In sum, Applicant will implement robust water quality practices in compliance with the County's Stormwater and Erosion Control Ordinance with a firm intention to minimize any risk to water quality.
-Applicant is also required to comply with all state and federal laws that protect water quality.
-As discussed in the groundwater protection memo prepared by GSI Water Solutions ("GSI") for DEQ, Applicant will operate in compliance with DEQ's groundwater protection rules.
-(See Attachment C to Applicant's January 26, 2022 First Open Record Submittal).
-GSI's memo summarizes potential groundwater quality and flow impacts from construction of the Facility, particularly in light of the construction method Applicant will use to mitigate against liquefaction.
+In sum, the Applicant will implement adequate water quality practices in compliance with the County's Stormwater and Erosion Control Ordinance with a firm intention to minimize any risk to water quality.
+The Applicant is also required to comply with all state and federal laws that protect water quality.
+As discussed in the groundwater protection memo prepared by GSI Water Solutions ("GSI") for DEQ, the Applicant will operate in compliance with DEQ's groundwater protection rules.
+See Attachment C to the Applicant's January 26, 2022 First Open Record Submittal.
+GSI's memo summarizes potential groundwater quality and flow impacts from construction and operation of the renewable diesel facility and upon construction of the rail branchline.
 The Board finds the memo persuasive in addressing water quality concerns because it concludes that the Facility "will be regulated under multiple DEQ permits and rule sets . . . [that] meet DEQ's groundwater protection rules."
-The Board finds that the following conditions will ensure that the Project will meet any and all state permit requirements, including water quality requirements:
+The Board finds that in addition to conditions 3, 11, and 12 referenced above, condition 14 (Applicant will prepare a Facility Response Plan, a DEQ approved Oil Spill Contingency Plan (OSCP), an EPA-approved Spill Prevention Control and Countermeasure Plan) will ensure that the Project will meet any and all state permit requirements.